nicm42/100-days-of-code/log2.md

 Thoughts: I am starting to get the hang of Gulp.
 The auto-prefixer only fixed some of the CSS grid problems, so that needs more work.

 Link to work: None

+Day 36: 7th March 2020
+Progress: Finally got Gulp sorted with autoprefixer and babel.

+Thoughts: That was hard work - Gulp changing versions recently and therefore needing writing differently was not a help.

+Link to work: None